 You can use pesto from a jar, or make it fresh using one of my homemade pesto recipes.
-Those of you who are gluten free should probably make your pesto from scratch, unless you can find a jarred version that is certified GF.
-If you’re a vegetarian, make sure your parmesan is made with a vegetarian rennet (if using a jar of pesto, check the ingredients there too).
+If you’re a vegetarian, make sure your parmesan is made with a vegetarian rennet.
 Enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Beauty Shot Food Photography and Styling by Kelly Jaggers